FMMT666/SiSeLi/doc/slReadme.txt

       slInit                *SEE REF* Initializes some internal objects.
 Also in "slLoadLib.sci"! slVersion             Returns the version of the library. slUnload              Unload the library.
-      slMount               Creates a handle to a COM port and initializes internal objects. slUMount              Deletes the handle and frees internal objects. slCheck               Check availability of a COM port. slConfig              Configure a COM port (baudrate, databits, parity and stop bits).
+      slMount               Returns a handle to a COM port and initializes internal objects. slUMount              Deletes the handle and frees internal objects. slCheck               Check availability of a COM port. slConfig              Configure a COM port (baudrate, databits, parity and stop bits).